Clarence Dunnaville: Career

 In 1990, Dunnaville returned to Virginia and at the invitation of civil rights pioneer Oliver Hill joined the Hill, Tucker & Marsh law firm.
 In 1998, Dunnaville helped found the Oliver Hill Foundation, and continues to advocate for restorative justice and improve pro bono service to the poor.
 He also served on the Virginia Waste Management Board, as well as on the National Board of Directors of the Lawyers' Committee for Civil Rights Under Law and the Board of Governors of the Virginia State Bar Diversity Conference.
 Often an advocate pushing the cutting edge of legal reform, one of Dunnaville's latest projects involves promoting the implementation in Virginia of restorative justice as an evidence-based alternative to traditional disciplinary and retributive measures.
 He has been a leading advocate for the elimination of the use of cash bail "wealth based detention" in criminal prosecutions, arguing such term violates constitutional due process of law.

 Dunnaville has been the object of a number of accolades in summation of his career and achievements.
 In 2008, he received the Segal-Tweed Founders Award from the Lawyers' Committee for Civil Rights Under Law, in recognition of his long-term commitment to civil rights.
 During 2008 and 2009, he served as appellate co-counsel in Virginia’s first civil Gideon case heard before the Supreme Court of Virginia, culminating in 2012 amending legislation to the Code of Virginia expanding the right to counsel for the indigent.
 In 2009, Dunnaville was named a “Leader in the Law” by Virginia Lawyers Weekly and the Virginia State Bar awarded him its Lewis F. Powell Jr. Pro Bono Award.
 In 2010, the Old Dominion Bar Association awarded him its Harold Marsh Award.
 In 2012, he was the first recipient of the Clarence M. Dunnaville Jr. Achievement Award from the Virginia State Bar's Diversity Conference, a recognition named in his honor.
 On March 1, 2018, the Virginia General Assembly passed a special resolution commending him and detailing many of his lifetime achievements.

 Personal life

-Dunnaville's wife died after 42 years of marriage, and he has three sons as well as grandchildren.
+Dunnaville's wife, Norine Dunnaville (nee Gunter) died after 42 years of marriage.
+He has three sons, Chris, Peter and Andrew, as well as grandchildren Allie, Zane and Dean.
 A life member of the NAACP, he is also a member of Omega Psi Phi fraternity (Virginia's Alpha Beta boule chapter), and historic Gillfield Baptist Church in Petersburg.